Work smarter with document properties in Word

 Overview of the commands in DocTools DocPropertyManager

-Note that the look of the icons vary depending on the version of Word.
+Note that the look of the icons varies depending on the version of Word.

 Opens a dialog box that lets you add, modify and delete custom document properties.
 You will find more details above.